TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/HowToAddTranslation/Index.rst

    for example :file:`/Documentation-GENERATED-temp/Result/project/de-de/0.0.0/Index.html`

-Once the documentation has been rerendered on the documentation server, you can switch the language by clicking on *"Related Links" / the version* on the bottom of the menu.
+Once the documentation has been rerendered on the documentation server, you can switch the language using the version selector.